aphp/edsnlp/docs/user-guide/normalizer.md

 ### Apostrophes and quotation marks

 Apostrophes and quotation marks can be encoded using unpredictable special characters.
-The `quotes` component transforms every such special characters to `'` and `"`, respectively.
+The `quotes` component transforms every such special character to `'` and `"`, respectively.

 Consider the following example :